klikknpro/router-cc-exam/README.md

-# Router ©
+# Router - Better prepare

 ## Codecool Full-Stack API final exam project

 A developmental MERN-stack web app, created heavily with React, and Express.

-The app is live at: <a href="https://jellyfish-app-nhgmb.ondigitalocean.app/">Router - Better prepare</a>
+The app is live at: <a href="https://thunderous-concha-3ba15b.netlify.app/">Router - Better prepare</a>

+## _Notes on how to use the map in v1.0.0_ 💬

+- You can zoom in-out or click&drag the map at any time

+1. Click the "line-string" tool on the right hand side of the map
+2. Click anywhere on the map to set your route's **starting point**

+- Optional: click additional checkpoints along your route

+3. Click anywhere on the map to set your route's **ending point**
+4. Click again on the same spot or hit **Enter** to finish

+- Now you'll see the recommended route and the weather info along
+- Feel free to zoom or move the map

+5. ❗️ _Before you start drawing a new route, ALWAYS click the_ 🗑 _"trash-tool" first_

 - [Screenshots](#screenshots)
 - [User story](#user-story)